pattonsgirl/CEG2350/docs/Labs/Lab02/Instructions.md

 1. As the `ubuntu` user, in the `ubuntu` user's `home` directory, make a file with `sudo` named `madewithsudo.txt`
 2. As the `root` user, in the `ubuntu` user's `home` directory, make a file with named `madewithroot.txt`
-3. Describe the ownership and permissions associated with:
+3. Describe / compare the ownership and permissions associated with `madewithsudo.txt` and `madewithroot.txt`
-   - `madewithsudo.txt`
-   - `madewithroot.txt`
-4. Determine which account (`root`, `ubuntu`, and `BOB`) can view or edit:
+4. Determine which account (`root`, `ubuntu`, and `BOB`) can view or edit or changes permissions to:
    - Contents inside of `share`
    - `madewithsudo.txt`
 5. Modify the permissions and ownership to make `ubuntu` the owner and `squad` the group associated with `madewithsudo.txt`.
+Give both the ability to view and edit the file.
+6. Determine why `ubuntu` can use `sudo`, but `BOB` cannot.
+Find, implement, and test a way to fix this.

 **Resources**
 - [RedHat - Linux command line basics: sudo](https://www.redhat.com/sysadmin/sudo)
 - [Linuxize - `sudo`](https://linuxize.com/post/sudo-command-in-linux/)
-   - Note: on your AWS instance, the `ubuntu` user has passwordless sudo - as in you won't be prompted for your account password.
+   - Note: on your AWS instance, the `ubuntu` user has passwordless `sudo` - as in you won't be prompted for your account password.
 If you try `sudo` on most Linux machines, you will be prompted for a password.
-AWS has a *special* setup.
+AWS has a *special* setup for the default system account.

 ## Submission